-Explanation: The telegram could not be acquired from the disk array because the monitoring state of
+Explanation: The telegram could not be acquired from the disk array because the monitoring state of the disk array is not "Running".
+Mangurage Check the monitoring state of the dick array restart monitoring the dick array and run

-Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run the monitoring state of the disk array is not "Running".
+Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run the command again.